- Iceland

 - Valleys

-Carved by rivers, glaciers, and volcanic forces over thousands of years, Iceland's valleys are sheltered havens of lush vegetation, rich history, and dramatic scenery.
-From glacier-flanked hiking paradises to pastoral farmlands steeped in Viking sagas.
+Carved by rivers, glaciers, and volcanic activity over thousands of years, Iceland's valleys shelter much of the country's vegetation, farmland, and history.
+They range from glacier-flanked hiking country to quiet farm valleys that appear in the Viking sagas.

-This guide is for trip planning, not emergency guidance.
-Conditions in Iceland can change quickly—always check official alerts and road conditions before you drive or hike.
+This guide is a travel-planning summary, not emergency guidance.
+Conditions in Iceland can change quickly; check official alerts, roads, and weather before driving, hiking, or booking around volatile conditions.

 Named valleys covered